noskovalina/noskovalina/README.md

 ### Hi there 👋
-I am Alina, MSc student in Data Science at the Higher School of Economics.
-I am actively studying programming and applied mathematics and am currently looking for an internship or position as a Data Scientist.
-Possessing an analytical mindset, I enjoy step-by-step solutions to complex problems; I have successful experience in scientific research and in the effective management of a student team.
+I am Alina, a Master's student in Data Science, passionate about mathematics, programming and machine learning.
+Experienced in Biotechnology scientific research and adept at leading student teams.
+I love tackling challenging problems and finding step-by-step solutions.
+Let's connect and make the world a better place together!

 ## Projects